whokilleddb/ghosted/README.md

 	return (LPVOID)proc_params;
 ```

-Coming back to a### ssign process arguments and environment variables to the child process, we use the [NtReadVirtualMemory()](https://www.pinvoke.net/default.aspx/ntdll/NtReadVirtualMemory.html) function to read and map the child process memory to a `PEB` structure.
+Coming back to assign process arguments and environment variables to the child process, we use the [NtReadVirtualMemory()](https://www.pinvoke.net/default.aspx/ntdll/NtReadVirtualMemory.html) function to read and map the child process memory to a `PEB` structure.

+Now that we have all the ingridients at at hand, we can call `write_params_to_peb()` to write the parameters to the child process.
+Basically we calculate where the base address of the PEB lies and the offset at which the `ProcessParameters` field is located and write the process argument to the child process at the same offset in the child process memory.

+### Running the child process

+We are almost there.

 ## References